Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 If a taxable person is making both taxable and exempt supply, he is

-entitled to full credit of ITC on inputs, input services and capital goods exclusively used for taxable supply and
+entitled to full credit of input tax on inputs, input services and capital goods exclusively used for taxable supply and

-not entitled to credit of ITC on inputs, input services and capital goods exclusively used for exempt supply
+not entitled to credit of input tax on inputs, input services and capital goods exclusively used for exempt supply

-17.1.1 Proportionate ITC is available on inward supplies used for both business & other purpose
+17.1.1 Apportionment of ITC for business and other purpose

 Section 17(1)